zenml-io/zenml/docs/book/user-guide/starter-guide/iterate.md

 This is because ZenML understands that nothing has changed between subsequent runs, so it re-uses the output of the last run (the outputs are persisted in the [artifact store](broken-reference/).
 This behavior is known as **caching**.

 ZenML comes with caching enabled by default.
 Since ZenML automatically tracks and versions all inputs, outputs, and parameters of steps and pipelines, ZenML will not re-execute steps within the same pipeline on subsequent pipeline runs as long as there is no change in these three.
+To learn more about how ZenMLs versions and keeps track of lineage of your artifacts, read the [advanced guide](../advanced-guide/data-versioning-and-lineage.md).

 {% hint style="warning" %}
 Currently, the caching does not automatically detect changes within the file system or on external APIs.
 Make sure to set caching to `False` on steps that depend on external inputs or if the step should run regardless of caching.